Deepgram launches $10M speech recognition startup program

 Deepgram Startup Program

-According to Stephensen, the Deepgram Startup Program is designed to help entrepreneurs and developers “harness the power of speech recognition quickly and easily at no cost.”
+According to Stephenson, the Deepgram Startup Program is designed to help entrepreneurs and developers “harness the power of speech recognition quickly and easily at no cost.”
 As a part of the program, Deepgram will offer $10 million in free credits, with a specific focus on startups in education and employee experiences.

 While it’s smaller in scale than, say, Amazon’s Alexa Accelerator, companies participating in the Deepgram Startup Program will not need to pay a fee or give up equity.
 Moreover, recipients will be able to use the funds in conjunction with any existing grant, seed, incubator, and accelerator benefits.